HAZOP (Hazard and Operability) study

 Of course, a competent and experienced chairman (or facilitator) should not be missed.
 He must maintain the balance between undisturbed brainstorming and progress, achieving the right detail and working with the HAZOP team to identify potential hazards and objectify gut feelings.

 It is wise to also assess the risks of the identified scenarios during a HAZOP study.
 Carrying out a risk assessment determines the need for (further) protections and their necessary reliability.

 Nowadays, the risk assessment is often carried out using the LOPA methodology in combination with, for example, a risk matrix.
 The framework for this is set in the LOPA expenditure of CCPS.

 An alternative method is SIL classification using a risk graph.

 Consiltant supplies experienced and knowledgeable HAZOP facilitators.
 Our employees can guide you throughout the HAZOP process.
 Consiltant prefers to use HAZOP Manager, Lihou Technical Software Services software package to facilitate HAZOP studies and other equivalent identification and evaluation studies.
-But use of PHA-Pro, for example, is also possible.
 We have conducted HAZOP studies for example:

 - Oil and gas, production and storage companies